14.3 Income Statement

 See ASC 740-10-50-12 and 50-13 above.

-The disclosure requirement addressed by ASC 740-10-50-12 and 50-13 is often referred
+The disclosure requirement addressed by ASC 740-10-50-12 and 50-13

-to as the “rate reconciliation” disclosure requirement.
-ASC 740 does not require a
+is often referred to as the “rate reconciliation” disclosure requirement.
+Before the

-reporting entity to include a specific number or type of reconciling items in the
+specific number or type of reconciling items in the rate reconciliation.
+Reconciling

-reconciliation disclosures that are not clear and transparent.
-A reporting entity
+are not clear and transparent.

-entity’s ETR.
+reporting entity’s ETR.

 14.3.1.1 Evaluating Significance of Reconciling Items in the Rate Reconciliation